spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 hostname
 park-collector-rails

+When I finally got the redirection of non ssl traffic to ssl, I had a bit of trouble with www, here is the best description of the problem and solution:  https://www.digitalocean.com/community/tutorials/how-to-redirect-www-to-non-www-with-nginx-on-centos-7

 Let's Try Certbot
 -----------------
 Because I've been over and over the nginx config and there can't be anything wrong with it :(